TungstenTransformation/KTScripts/Run Previous Locators from Script.md

    End With
 End Function

-Private Sub Scriptlocator_Altneratives(ByVal pXDoc As CASCADELib.CscXDocument,pLocator As CSCXDocField) Dim PONumbers as CSCXDocFieldAlternatives
+Private Sub Scriptlocator_Alternatives(ByVal pXDoc As CASCADELib.CscXDocument,pLocator As CSCXDocField) Dim PONumbers as CSCXDocFieldAlternatives
    Set PONumbers=XDoc_PreviousLocator(pXDoc,"AE_PONumber")  ' This will get all the alternatives found by the locator "AE_PONumber".
 The locator will be executed if empty.
    If PONumbers.Count=0 Then Exit Sub